manfre/django-on-windows-talk/slides.rst

 - Serves static files
 - Responsible for web logs
-- mod_proxy* has been known to leak memory
+- mod_proxy modules have been known to leak memory
 - SSL endpoint
 - Rewrite rules